Mitsuko Tottori

 Mitsuko Tottori (鳥取 三津子, Tottori Mitsuko) is a Japanese airline executive.

-She was named Representative Director, President and Chief Executive Officer of Japan Airlines (JAL) in April 2024, becoming the first woman to lead the company.
+She was named representative director, President and Chief Executive Officer of Japan Airlines (JAL) in April 2024, becoming the first woman to lead the company.

 Tottori began her career as a flight attendant.
 She joined Toa Domestic Airlines (TDA) in 1985 after graduating from Kwassui Women's Junior College.
 TDA (later JAS) was merged with JAL in 2001.
+"Her leadership style is often described as calm, methodical, and people-focused, with a strong emphasis on safety, discipline, and corporate responsibility."

-She is ranked number 5 on the 2024 Fortune Most Powerful Women Asia list.
+She was ranked number 5 on the 2024 Fortune Most Powerful Women Asia list, and number 10 on the same list in 2025.
+Her estimated salary in 2026 is ¥240 million per year.